pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 console.log(wordCounter(buffaloSentence));
 ```

-Convert sentence to array of words
+Convert a sentence to an array of words

 ```js
 const wordCounter = (sentence) => {